IntuitionLabs

 • Inconsistent practices across departments creating compliance gaps

-We develop policies that enable AI adoption rather than block it.
+We develop policies that enable AI adoption rather than restrict it.
 The goal is clear guardrails that let employees use AI confidently, knowing exactly what they can and cannot do with different types of data and different AI tools.

 Data Classification Framework